-- 1. Methadone requires you to go to the methadone clinic every morning for your dose (we cannot prescribe methadone for the treatment of addiction.) - 2.
-You should avoid taking new medications or illicit drugs that could make you sleepy (you can continue your regular home medications) - 3.
+- 1. Methadone requires you to go to the methadone clinic every morning for your dose (we cannot prescribe methadone for the treatment of addiction at this time). - 2.
+You should avoid taking new medications or illicit drugs that could make you sleepy (you can continue your regular home medications). - 3.
 By law, we cannot continuously give you doses of methadone from the Emergency Department.
 Our goal is to give you a first dose then connect you with a methadone clinic to continue treatment.

-2a) Give an initial dose of 40mg PO of Methadone if the patient meets any of the following criteria
+2a) Give an initial dose of 40mg PO of Methadone if the patient meets any of the following criteria:

 - 1. They inject fentanyl daily - 2.
-They snort (insufflate) or smoke fentanyl daily - 3.
-They have been on methadone within the past year and their dose was 50mg or higher
+They snort (insufflate) or smoke fentanyl daily - They have been on methadone within the past year and their dose was 50mg or higher For patients with persistent withdrawal after an initial 40 mg dose, an additional 10 mg can be provided for a max total dose on day 1 of 50 mg methadone.